Establishing Your Online Presence Using Digital Marketing

 Once you’ve done a full site audit and established a good baseline for your website, it’s time to get to work on the monthly efforts that will help you build and maintain a strong online presence over your competitors.

 We talked about onsite optimization in the full SEO website audit and by now we’ve done quite a bit of work on this.
 But you’re not going to rank on the first page of Google overnight.
 A strong online presence takes consistent effort.
+Why do you suppose brands tend to apprach an SEO agency within the region that they reside?
+Obviously, to garner maximum attention to their website and social media pages.
 For monthly onsite optimizations we help your site get crawled by Google more often, which means more chances to move up in the rankings!
 Online monthly services include things like

 - Blog writing with a focus on SEO topics and keywords